 When it comes to arranging the perfect wedding they say that planning makes perfect.
 So what are the things that can go wrong (or very right), at weddings?
+As one of the most popular hotels in South Wales for weddings, we can gladly say we've only seen great experiences!
 Some of the following wedding tales are life affirmingly beautiful; others are, well, less so!
 Judging by these examples, the road to both heaven and hell is littered with confetti…

 1. An Epic Entrance

 Ok, so we’ll start with the good, the great and the downright fabulous.
 And where better than perhaps the most fantastic wedding entrance of all time?
 Guests at the wedding of Kevin Heinz and Jill Peterson were expecting classical music, but got an attack of dance fever to the tune of Chris Brown’s Forever.
 The moves were outrageous fun and the wedding went super viral, with over 95 million views to date!